torvalds/linux/Documentation/teaching/so2/assign-collaboration.rst

 Add `TODOs` with each team member tasks.
 Try to split the work evenly.

 Before starting to code, make a plan.
 On top of your skeleton file, add TODOs with each member tasks.
-Agree on global structures and the overlall driver design.
+Agree on global structures and the overall driver design.
 Then start coding.

 5. Do reviews
 -------------